-Any adult who’s known and loved a child also knows what it’s like to try and protect these small and vulnerable creatures.
-The world is littered with events and experiences you’d rather them not be exposed to.
-You’d sacrifice a great deal to keep them out of harms way and to preserve their sweet innocence for as long as possible.
-It makes sense for adults to act in this way, especially parental units, because it’s their job to get these kids through to adulthood relatively unscathed.
-Protecting a child is adaptive behavior.
+Any adult who's known and loved a child also knows what it's like to try and protect these small and vulnerable creatures.
+The world is littered with events and experiences you'd rather them not be exposed to.
+You'd sacrifice a great deal to keep them out of harm's way and to preserve their sweet innocence for as long as possible.
+It makes sense for adults to act in this way, especially parental units because it's their job to get these kids through to adulthood relatively unscathed.
+Protecting a child is an adaptive behavior.

 The trouble is that you can't control everything - you all know this better than anyone.
 Despite your best efforts to keep everyone safe, healthy, and happy, life sometimes has other ideas.
 Tragedy happens, and when it does the adult instinct is often to lessen exposure and minimize damage by turning the metaphorical channel.

 But here's the problem, if you turn the channel in the middle of the calamity and without subsequent discussion, the child never gets to see how the heroes and everyday people endure, cope, and put themselves back together.
 They are left with a hellish scene playing in their head and, in the absence of guidance and support, they have little idea how to deal with the tornado of emotion and confusion felt inside.
 As an adult in that child's life, you are an important piece in helping the child know what to do next.
 This is true for a million reasons, but today I want to focus on one that is especially important.